-Important: Interrupt flag bits are set when an Interrupt condition occurs, regardless of the state of its corresponding enable bit or the Global Enable bit.
-User software must ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.
+Important: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit.
+User software should ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.
 This feature allows for software polling.